Simcha Jacobovici: Film awards

 Jacobovici is a three-time Emmy winner for Outstanding Investigative Journalism.
 His filmmaking awards include a Certificate of Special Merit from the Academy of Motion Picture Arts and Sciences, a Gold Medal from the International Documentary Festival of Nyon, two US CableACE Awards, a Royal Television Society Award, two Gemini Awards, an Alfred I. duPont–Columbia University Award, two Gold Dolphins from the Cannes Corporate Media & TV Awards, a Jack R. Howard Award from the Scripps Howard Awards for In-Depth National and International Coverage, the Norman Bethune Award from the Canadian Medical Association for Excellence in International Health Reporting and, from the Overseas Press Club of America, two Edward R. Murrow Awards and a Carl Spielvogel Award.

 In 2017, he was awarded the Gordon Sinclair Award, Canada's highest achievement in Broadcast Journalism, from the Academy of Canadian Cinema and Television.

+Charitable work

+Jacobovici has been involved in several not-for-profit organizations.
+From 1978-1980, he was the Chairperson of the North American Jewish Students’ Network, the then union of Jewish students in North America.
+In 1984, along with Dr. Mark Doidge and Henry Gold, he founded Canadian Physicians for Aid and Relief in response to the extreme famine and critical health crisis faced by Ethiopian refugees in Sudan.
+Today, CPAR is one of Canada’s major non-governmental organizations providing integrated development in Africa.

 Controversies

 Several of Jacobovici's films have sparked controversies.
 The 1994 film The Plague Monkeys resulted in the closure of a level 4 lab in Toronto, Canada.
 James, Brother of Jesus highlighted an ossuary in the private collection of an Israeli antiquities collector, Oded Golan.
 Golan was accused of forging part of the inscription on a 2,000-year-old ossuary.
 Jacobovici and Hershel Shanks (founding editor of Biblical Archaeology Review), stood by their story.
 In 2012, after seven years in an Israeli court, Golan was acquitted of fraud, though it did not rule on whether the ossuary was a forgery.

 Jacobovici's most controversial claim is the identification of a tomb in Jerusalem as that of Jesus of Nazareth and his family in the Talpiot Tomb.
 In 2008, a conference made up of renowned scholars took place in Jerusalem to discuss the thesis of Jacobovici’s film.
 By the end, a minority of scholars backed the thesis, another minority rejected it and the majority argued that the subject has to be studied further.
 The proceedings of the conference were published by James H. Charlesworth under the name The Tomb of Jesus and His Family?
 Exploring Ancient Jewish Tombs Near Jerusalem’s Walls (2013).